BKlamik/lua-parser/fork_spec.md

 ---@field public [1] integer # GameId
 ```

-Missing annotation validation: If a variable is typed as a class that provides custom field annotations and comments, then bracket indexing on that variable must use the inline field annotations; otherwise, fail in the validation pass.
+Missing annotation validation: If a variable is typed as a class that provides names to all index fields through comments, then bracket indexing on that variable must use the inline field annotations; otherwise, fail in the validation pass.
 This is a best effort, and only catches the following cases:
 - Locals with direct type annotations
 - Direct assignments from known sources, including annotated class tables